Site Section Links

 door."
 Obviously, we can ignore all the normal or wide entrances in our

-precludes drifting or wandering around.
+preclude bringing a lot of baggage and drifting or wandering around.

 Without palavering around any more, this author sees